2026 Registration is live now!

 • To honor and celebrate the diversity and differences in our farm and camper community.
 To integrate and reflect on principles of social justice as they relate to people as well as plants, animals, and Earth.
 To strive towards a vision of community and strength through difference.

-Camp Bread & Butter 2024 Themes
+Camp Bread & Butter 2026 Themes

 CAMP OVERVIEW: We believe organizing our summer weeks into themes allows new and returning campers alike a fresh lens for experiencing the rich array of opportunities that the farm land provides.
 Please note, however, that each and every week of camp will cater to every kind of camper, whether artist, athlete or future farmer.
 While we recommend looking towards themes your kiddo is most excited about, rest assured that any session of camp will contain programming from each and every theme, and will be grounded in the experience of life on the farm.

-Week 1 - Farmer in Training (June 17-21) - We love to kick off our summer programs with Farmers in Training!
+Week 1 - Farmers in Training (June 22-26) - We love to kick off our summer programs with Farmers in Training!
 All kids who come to Bread & Butter for ANY week will learn about the farm, our philosophy of land, plant, and animal management, and our reverence for the land that sustains us all.
 FIT week offers kids the opportunity to dig into life on our farm, taking on new roles and responsibilities.
 They'll learn about soil health and growing food, caring for animals by allowing them to be as wild as possible, the interaction between our farm animals and the wilderness, our farm store and how we sell our food to our community.
 The kids are truly immersed into day-to-day life on the farm and engage with the people/farmers and the plants and animals alike!
 We love kicking off the summer programs right away with helping to nurture the next generation of farmers!

-Week 2 - Artisans / Arts & Crafts (June 24-28) - This week will focus on cultivating our creative spirits!
+Week 2 - Artisans / Arts & Crafts (June 29- July 3) - This week will focus on cultivating our creative spirits!
 From flower crowns to fairy houses, painting and ceramics, we’ll explore different ways of bringing our imaginations out into the beauty of the world around us.
 Artisans week will culminate in a craft fair showing off your camper's hard work and ingenuity.

 Camp Staff